Michaela Schreiter, October 6, 2016

-Switching website creators is a big project, there’s no denying that.
+Switching website builders is a big project, there’s no denying that.
 But it doesn’t have to be as scary as you might think.
 With proper research and preparation, you can make the switch.
 The key is to know what you’re getting into ahead of time.
-Here are some things to consider when moving from one website creator to another.
+Here are some things to consider when moving from one website builder to another.

-You may have fallen out of love with your website creator, but that doesn’t mean there’s nothing left between you and your website design.
+You may have fallen out of love with your website builder, but that doesn’t mean there’s nothing left between you and your website design.
 Maybe you still love the layout of your current website, and want to keep it in tact moving forward.
-This is why you should look at whether or not your new website creator has the ability to import an existing web page layout.

-It could be through the source code, or some sort of import page layout feature, like the one PageCloud offers.
+It could be through the source code, or great copy paste features, like those Pagecloud offers.
 Or maybe the program will let you bring in content from a graphics program, so you can import your website’s mock-up.

 Either way, make sure it’s possible to work with your existing website layout, if that’s your plan going forward.
 Otherwise, you might end up recreating your website design from scratch.
 This could add a lot of unnecessary work to the transition process.